-The Kashmiri live in Kashmir State in northwestern India.
+Introduction / History The Kashmiri live in Jammu and Kashmir in northwestern India.
 Kashmir is a breathtaking region located in the western Himalayan Mountains.
 Unfortunately, this is a highly disputed area.
 It has been a battleground between India, Pakistan, and China since the partition of the India and Pakistan in 1947.

-When India and Pakistan were divided, Kashmir was given the choice of siding with either of the two countries.
+When India and Pakistan were divided, Jammu and Kashmir was given the choice of siding with either of the two countries.
 Since the ruling class was Hindu, they sided with India.
 However, most of the people were Muslims and felt more alliance to Pakistan.
-Today, parts of Kashmir are controlled by India, parts by Pakistan, and parts by China; and fierce fighting continues among the three.
+Today, parts of Jammu and Kashmir are controlled by India, parts by Pakistan, and parts by China; and fierce fighting continues among the three.

 Because most Kashmiri villages lie in such remote areas, festival celebrations and pilgrimages to shrines are times for uniting the communities.
 The villagers enjoy gathering around a fire and sharing folk tales or ballads.
 They also enjoy music and dancing.
 Cricket and soccer have become some of their favorite sports.